chromatic-solfege/chromatic-solfege/readme.md

 commandInterface( Array.prototype.slice.call( process.argv, 2) );
 ```

-## _Chromall_ Chromatic-Solfege Abstraction Layer Language
+## _Csall_ Chromatic-Solfege Abstraction Layer Language

 As mentioned above, the function `transposeScript()` function accepts an
-argument as a simple macro language which is called _Chromall_.
-Chromall stands
+argument as a simple macro language which is called _Csall_.
+Csall stands
 for Chromatic-Solfege Abstraction Layer Language.

 The main purpose of this small language is dynamically transposing series of